bjoernknafla/poc/README.txt

 - POC_LANG stores an id identifying the language (C, C++, Objective-C, OpenCL, CUDA, etc.) compiling for.
 - POC_OS stores an id identifying the target operating system.

-Each of these preprocessor symbols (other than the ones ending with _VERSION) is acompanied by a macro with a _STRING postfix that stores a character string describing the macro's value.
+Each of these preprocessor symbols (other than the ones ending with _VERSION) is accompanied by a macro with a _STRING postfix that stores a character string describing the macro's value.

 In addition, each compiler, architecture, language, etc. also defines a specific macro when detected, e.g.